GiorgioManzoni/PAUS_code/README.txt

 013: Trying to import the classes for all the surveys that I am using directly from a jupyter notebook but it doesn't work for now.

 014: Copied by 012.
 I want to make a comparison between CFHTLS-W3 and CFHTLenS-W3 but I created this new file to keep clear 012 with just the classes and no rubbish.
+In 014 you can find:
+—> The ra/dec plots of W3 with overlapping data from CFHTLS/W3 and CFHTLenS/W3.
+It can be seen that the masking is very different with Lens escluding lots of galaxies in big holes also around faint stars.
+Different zooms of the plot and also with a cut at i<23.
+—> example of how to merge an additional column to a table in pandas (in this case I added scalelength to the lens table).
+—> I matched CFHTLS/W3 with CFHTLenS/W3 using topcat (remember to use the option 'topcat -Xmx4096M' to allocate more memory since we are dealing with huge tables).
+In 014 I just check that the table is readable.
+—> Analysis of FLUX_RADIUS against scalelength (with the good plot that I showed during the meeting in London).
+It seems that scalelength is the deconvolved version of FLUX_RADIUS but the analytic relation must be found (probably in Hildebrandt+2012).